openstack/python-openstackclient/doc/source/cli/authentication.rst

   URL for the Identity service is also required.
 [Required: ``--os-auth-url``, ``--os-project-name``, ``--os-username``; Optional: ``--os-password``]
-* **Token**: This is slightly different from the usual token authentication (described below as token/endpoint) in that a token and an authentication URL are supplied and the plugin retrieves a new token.
+* **Token**: This is slightly different from the usual token authentication in that a token and an authentication
+  URL are supplied and the plugin retrieves a new token.
   [Required: ``--os-auth-url``, ``--os-token``]
 * **Others**: Other authentication plugins such as SAML, Kerberos, and OAuth1.0